pythonalta/rclone/README.md

 # Usage

-Create a `rclone.conf` file somewhere inside your project, defining its remote metadata, as follows:
+Create a `rclone.conf` file somewhere inside your project, defining the remotes, as follows:
 ```
 [<your-remote-name>]
 type = s3